Purchase Reverse Mortgage Purchase FAQs (Updated 2024)

 What is a Purchase Reverse Mortgage?

-Reverse Mortgage for Purchase allows seniors, age 62 or older, to purchase a new principal residence using loan proceeds from the HECM (Home Equity Conversion Mortgage)
+A Purchase Reverse Mortgage allows seniors aged 62 or older to buy a new primary residence using the loan proceeds from a Home Equity Conversion Mortgage (HECM).

 Q.